jasonmajors/jaysqlwrap/README.md

 ```php
 require __DIR__ . '/vendor/autoload.php';
 ```
 The wrapper will make a database connection upon instantiation using the database information in an application's .env file.
 If you don't have an .env file, you'll need to create one.
 See https://github.com/vlucas/phpdotenv.
-Note that this has been included with the wrapper, you'll just need to create the .env file and load .env in your application:
+Note that this has been included with the wrapper, you'll just need to create the .env file and load it in your application:
 ```php
 $dotenv = new Dotenv\Dotenv(__DIR__);
 $dotenv->load();